MaciejGawel/strangler/strangle/microservices.md

 # Deploy microservices

-In this section you will break Monolith application into three separate microserwices.
-You will use Eureka for the service discovery.
+In this section, you will break the Monolith application into three separate microservices.
+You will use Eureka for service discovery.

 ## Implementation instructions